carpentries/docs.carpentries.org/source/resources/general/collaborating-on-grants.md

 We invite you to include The Carpentries in your grant to support workshops, Partnership, and Instructor Training whether you apply as an individual institution or a consortium.
 We are also happy to collaborate on grant proposals supporting our mission, [core values](https://carpentries.org/values/), and priorities.
 This guide should be used as a resource in advance of proposal development.

 ## How is The Carpentries Funded?
-Funders who help The Carpentries fulfill our mission and vision _**financially**_ include [Partner Organisations](https://carpentries.org/support/partnership/partner-list/) and [Sponsors](https://carpentries.org/sponsorship/), charitable foundations.
-The Carpentries is currently funded by grants and sponsorships (~16%), Partnerships (~68%), programmatic fees (~15%), and other sources including donations.
+Funders who help The Carpentries fulfill our mission and vision _**financially**_ include [Partner Organisations](https://carpentries.org/support/partnership/partner-list/) and charitable foundations.
+The Carpentries is currently funded by grants (~16%), Partnerships (~68%), programmatic fees (~15%), and other sources including donations.
 We aim to be transparent in our sources of revenue and how they align with our vision and values and seek funding to support existing priorities and future goals in alignment with our {{'[strategic plan]({}/about-us/strategic-plan/)'.format(carpentries_website)}}.